 | Iodine | ~90 µg | 60% |

-Storage and reheating
+Storage and Reheating

 Frequently Asked Questions

-How long should fish stock be cooked?
+How long should fish fumet be cooked?

-Which fish is best for fish soup?
+What fish is best for fish soup?

-Can you make fish soup without seafood?
+Can fish soup be made without seafood?

 What is the difference between fish soup and fish broth?

-Can you make fish soup with cod?
+Can fish soup be made with cod?

 What is Catalan picada and how is it used in fish soup?